Answer reviewed 27 February 2023

 A visual inspection of the chemical stock should include an inspection of labels, containers and bottle caps for signs of deterioration.
 Labels which have become illegible should either be replaced, or the chemical decanted and relabelled, or disposed of.
 Particular care should be taken with old bottles of corrosive substances which can eat through bottle caps.
 Spare bottle caps can be purchased through science equipment suppliers.

-ASSIST will be developing detailed storage advice for schools in the near future.
 Please see below for further details on some specific issues to consider in the maintenance of school science chemicals.

 Absorption of water

 Many substances are hygroscopic, which means that they will absorb water from the air.
-Examples of hygroscopic substances include: sodium chloride, potassium bromide, ferric chloride, sulphuric acid and glycerol.
+Examples of hygroscopic substances include sodium chloride, potassium bromide, ferric chloride, sulfuric acid and glycerol.
 Some substances are deliquescent which means that they will absorb water from the air to the extent the substance goes into solution.
 Examples of deliquescent substances include sodium hydroxide, potassium hydroxide, calcium chloride, potassium carbonate and zinc chloride.
-Absorption of water does not necessarily make the chemical unfit for purpose in a school, as it may still be used for solutions which are used in qualitative observations.
+Absorption of water does not necessarily make the chemical unfit for purpose in a school, as it may still be used for solutions which are used for qualitative observations.
 However, if a chemical has absorbed so much water that it is very difficult to handle or has formed a solution, then disposal and replacement of the chemical is recommended.